 Section 172(c)(4) of the CAA requires the identification and quantification of allowable emissions for major new and modified stationary sources in an area, and section 172(c)(5) of the CAA requires source permits for the construction and operation of new and modified major stationary sources anywhere in the nonattainment area.
 EPA has determined that, since the PSD requirements will apply after redesignation, areas being redesignated need not comply with the requirement that a nonattainment NSR program be approved prior to redesignation, provided that the area demonstrates maintenance of the NAAQS without part D NSR.
 A more detailed rationale for this view is described in a memorandum from Mary Nichols, Assistant Administrator for Air and Radiation, dated October 14, 1994 entitled, "Part D New Source Review Requirements for Areas Requesting Redesignation to Attainment."
-Maryland's PSD program for the 1997 annual PM2.5 NAAQS will become effective in the Maryland portion of the

-Martinsburg Area upon redesignation to attainment.
+Maryland's PSD program for the 1997 annual PM2 5 NAAOS will become effective in the Baltimore Area upon redesignation to attainment.
 See (77 FR 45949, August 2, 2012) (approving revisions to Maryland's PSD program).

 Section 172(c)(7) of the CAA requires the SIP to meet the applicable provisions of section 110(a)(2) of the CAA.
 As noted previously, EPA believes the Maryland SIP meets the requirements of section 110(a)(2) of the CAA that are applicable for purposes of redesignation.

 Section 175A of the CAA requires a state seeking redesignation to attainment to submit a SIP revision to provide for the maintenance of the NAAQS in the area "for at least 10 years after the redesignation."
-In conjunction with its request to redesignate the Maryland portion of the Martinsburg Area to attainment status, Maryland submitted the Washington County maintenance plan as a SIP revision to provide for maintenance of the 1997 annual PM2.5 NAAQS in the Maryland portion of the Area for at least 10 years after redesignation, through 2025.
+In conjunction with its request to redesignate the Baltimore Area to attainment status, Maryland submitted a SIP revision to provide for maintenance of the 1997 annual PM{2.5} NAAQS in the Baltimore Area through 2025, which is at least 10 years after redesignation.
 Maryland is requesting that EPA approve this SIP revision as meeting the requirement of section 175A of the CAA.
-Once approved, the Washington County maintenance plan will ensure that the SIP for Maryland meets the requirements of the CAA regarding maintenance of the 1997 annual PM25 NAAQS for the Maryland portion of the Area.
+Once approved, the Baltimore Area maintenance plan will ensure that the SIP for Maryland meets the requirements of the CAA regarding maintenance of the 1997 annual PM{2.5} NAAOS for the Area.
 EPA's analysis of the maintenance plan is provided in section V.B (Maintenance Plan) of this document.

 Section 176(c) of the CAA requires states to establish criteria and procedures to ensure that Federally supported or funded projects conform to the air quality planning goals in the applicable SIP.
-The requirement to determine conformity applies to transportation plans, programs, and projects developed, funded or approved under Title 23 of the United States Code (U.S.C.) and the Federal Transit Act (transportation conformity) as well as to all other Federally supported or funded projects (general conformity).
+The requirement to determine conformity applies to transportation plans, programs, and projects developed, funded or approved under Title 23 of the United States Code

+(U.S.C.) and the Federal Transit Act (transportation conformity) as well as to all other Federally supported or funded projects (general conformity).
 State transportation conformity SIP revisions must be consistent with Federal conformity regulations relating to consultation, enforcement and enforceability which EPA promulgated pursuant to its authority under the CAA.
 EPA interprets the conformity SIP requirements as not applying for purposes of evaluating the redesignation request under section 107(d) of the CAA because state conformity rules are still required after redesignation and Federal conformity rules apply where state rules have not been approved.
 See Wall v.
 EPA, 265 F.3d 426, (6th Cir.
 2001) (upholding this interpretation).
 See also (60 FR 62748, December 7, 1995) (discussing Tampa, Florida).

-Thus, for purposes of redesignating to attainment the Maryland portion of the Martinsburg Area for the 1997 annual $PM{2.5}$ NAAQS, EPA determines that the Maryland portion of the Area has met all applicable SIP requirements under part D of Title I of the CAA.
+Thus, for purposes of redesignating the Baltimore Area to attainment for the 1997 annual PM{2.5} NAAQS, EPA determines that the Area has meet all applicable SIP requirements under part D of Title I of the CAA.

 c.
-The Maryland Portion of the Area Has a Fully Approved Applicable SIP Under Section 110(k) of the CAA
+Maryland Has a Fully Approved Applicable SIP Under Section 110(k) of the CAA